mbalesni/deepspeed_llama/README.md

 This directory contains code to fine-tune a LLaMA model with DeepSpeed on a compute cluster.

 It assumes that you have access to a compute cluster with a SLURM scheduler and access to the LLaMA model weights.
+In particular, the path to the model is currently hardcoded.

 ## Installation